 My mother gave me good advice.
 She said that it’s nonsense stressing yourself out trying to get everything done because there will always be more to do so take a minute and breathe.
 Makes sense when you think of it like that.
 Kind of puts things into perspective.

-This chili shrimp pasta recipe is made under 15 minutes, it’s light and packed with flavour.
+This chili shrimp pasta recipe is made in about 15 minutes, it’s light and packed with flavour.

 It’s the perfect go-to meal before getting my butt on the treadmill for a run.
 This recipe comes together super quickly.